DarkYato/odin-recipes/README.md

 # odin-recipes
-This is a small TOP project about food recipes!
+This is my first TOP project about food recipes!
-It will consist of a website with links to various food recipes.
-By the end of this project I hope to have a running website.
+I have created a website which contains my favorite food recipes.
+Separate pages are created for different recipes and are linked to the main page.